uhop/dcl-site/source/1.x/docs/index.md

 and modern browsers that implements OOP with mixins + AOP at both "class" and object level.

+Its repository is hosted at https://github.com/uhop/dcl -- version 1.x branch is called `dev1x`.

 ## Getting started

 * [Installation](./docs/installation) - *super-simple ways to install `dcl`*